 Compare BYOD Plans in Ontario

-Not interested in buying a new phone but want a new cell phone plan?
-Phone carriers offer low-cost, bring your own device (BYOD) plans for people who already have a phone in good condition.
-Depending on which carrier you choose, there are prepaid and postpaid options available.
-There are many phone carriers that offer BYOD plans in Ontario:
+If you’re interested in getting a new phone plan but aren’t quite ready to part ways with the one you have, you might want to consider opting into a BYOD (Bring Your Own Device) plan.
+Depending on which carrier you choose, there are prepaid and postpaid BYOD options available.
+There are many phone carriers that offer BYOD plans in Ontario, including:

 Freedom Mobile offers the cheapest postpaid BYOD plans starting at a low rate of $15/month, but mobile coverage on the cheapest plans is limited to heavily populated cities and towns.